 4. Consider donating photos, diaries, letters, postcards, home movies, scrapbooks, and other objects along with your interview.
 We collect a wide variety of materials relating to the history of the Panama Canal in order to

 education.
 If you want to keep your original items, we do accept digital scans.

 HOW CAN I RECORD MY HISTORY?

-1. You can fill out one of our personal narrative forms online.
+You can fill out a personal narrative form online.
+Click on the link below.

-2. You can type or handwrite your personal narrative and mail it to us.
+You can type or handwrite your personal narrative and email or mail it to us.